hphuyn3d/TimerClock/README.md

 # TimerClock
-A TimerClock that displays the time in military time
+A C# Windows Form Application TimerClock that displays the time in military time